Use Measured Boot

 An example follows:

-echo "{}" > measured_boot_reference_state.txt
+echo "{}" > mb_policy.txt

-keylime_tenant -c add -t <AGENT IP> -v <VERIFIER IP> -u <AGENT UUID> --mb_refstate ./measured_boot_reference_state.txt
+keylime_tenant -c add -t <AGENT IP> -v <VERIFIER IP> -u <AGENT UUID> --mb-policy ./mb_policy.txt

 Note: please keep in mind that the IMA-specific options can be combined with the above options in the example, resulting in a configuration where a keylime_agent sent a quote with PCRs [0-15] and both logs (boot and IMA)

-keylime/scripts/create_mb_refstate /sys/kernel/security/tpm0/binary_bios_measurements measured_boot_reference_state.json
+create_mb_refstate /sys/kernel/security/tpm0/binary_bios_measurements measured_boot_reference_state.json

-keylime_tenant -c add -t <AGENT IP> -v <VERIFIER IP> -u <AGENT UUID> --mb_refstate ./measured_boot_reference_state.json
+keylime_tenant -c add -t <AGENT IP> -v <VERIFIER IP> -u <AGENT UUID> --mb-policy ./measured_boot_reference_state.json

-This reference state can be (as in the example above) consumed “as is”, or it can be tweaked to be made more generic (or even more strict, if the keylime operator chooses so).
+This measured boot reference state can be (as in the example above) consumed “as is”, or it can be tweaked to be made more generic (or even more strict, if the keylime operator chooses so).

 Just to quickly exemplify what this policy does, it for instance tests if a node has SecureBoot enabled (tests.FieldTest(“Enabled”, tests.StringEqual(“Yes”))) and if a node has a well-formed kernel command line boot parameters (e.g., tests.FieldTest(“String”, tests.RegExp(r”.*/grub.*”))).
 The policy is well documented, and operators are encouraged to just read through the comments in order to understand how the tests are implemented.